Rio Chama RV Park In Northern New Mexico

 CAMPGROUND: Camp along the Rio Chama with tall trees to shade our grassy sites.
 Sites have 30 amp or 50 amp service.
 Big rigs will enjoy the spacious 60 foot drive-thrus sites with room for slideouts.
-Some sites have BBQs.
-20 river view sites.
+Some sites have BBQ grills.
+20 sites have river views.
 Separate area for tenters.
-All have fires rings and picnic tables.
-RV supplies available.
+All have WiFi, fires rings and picnic tables.
+RV supplies are available in our camp store.

-FISHING: Angler's will delight in the excellent salmon and trout fishing at nearby Heron Lake and El Vado Lake State Parks.
-Or fish on-site along the Rio Chama known for its trout;.there is also whitewater rafting on the river.
+FISHING: Fish on-site along the Rio Chama known for its trout.
+Angler's will delight in the excellent salmon and trout fishing at nearby Heron Lake State Park and El Vado Lake State Park.

 A Brief Railroad History -- We're Railroad Buffs

-The San Juan Extension: The track over which the Cumbres & Toltec Scenic Railroad runs was originally built by the Denver & Rio Grande out of Denver, Colorado.
-After reaching Alamosa, its tracks headed south toward Antonito, then west into the mountains, reaching Chama, New Mexico in 1880 with its intended destination being Durango and Silverton Colorado, 107 and 152 miles away (respectively), being reached by the year 1882.
-The most scenic section is now preserved as The Cumbres and Toltec Scenic Railroad.
+The San Juan Extension: The track over which the CUMBRES & TOLTEC SCENIC RAILROAD runs was originally built by the Denver & Rio Grande out of Denver, Colorado.
+After reaching Alamosa, its tracks headed south toward Antonito, then west into the mountains, reaching Chama, New Mexico in 1880 with it's intended destination being Durango and Silverton Colorado, 107 and 152 miles away (respectively), being reached by the year 1882.
+The most scenic section is now preserved as The Cumbres & Toltec Scenic Railroad.
 When you are up in the high passes and the clatter of rail joints lulls your mind, think of all the people, and all their reasons for traveling, that have gone this way before.
 In one hundred years, that's a lot of reasons.

-Chama is in Northern New Mexico - Driving Directions and Contact Information
+Chama is in Northern New Mexico - Driving Directions, GPS and Phone